Jasper2-0/snacs-assignment-1/README.md

 ## Exercise 1: Neighborhoods (40p)

+## Note on exercise 1:

+(Note to Frank)
+We discussed in our e-mail conversation in August, coming from a non-CS background it's especially the theoretical part where I need to acquire knowledge quickly, reading notation, grasping what is meant (or implicated) in the assignments.
+(Especially with regards to algorithms and computational complexity)  Unfortunately at this point I'm only somewhat secure in my ability to answer Q1.1 and Q1.2.
+I have an intuitive notion of what the k-neighborhood function might do (grow a graph by adding neighbours, and neighbours of neighbours etc, creating a subgraph in which all nodes are connected), but I'm not sure I'm interpreting the notation correctly...

+The past few weeks I just went along with the course, but wrestling with this exercise made me realize that I need to organize my study activities for this course a little differently.
+I'll use friday's lab session also to talk with Govert, and I'll keep updating this report.

+Already in the three lectures I've seen (and learned) enough to see how valuable this course can be to my Mediatech graduation project.

 ### Q1.1 Give a definition of the indegree and outdegree of a node using the notion of a (reversed) neighborhood.

 The indegree of node v can be expressed as the number of edges that are in the revese neighborhood (edges of the set N'(v)).